Marie Charette-Poulin: Political career

-As a senator, she was a member of the Senate committee on Internal Economy, Budgets and Administration, and the Senate committee on National Security and Defense.
-As well, she was a past member of the committee on Banking, Trade and Commerce.
-She chaired the Senate committee on Transport and Communications and the subcommittee on Communications; leading the review of Canada's national and international position in communications and telecommunications.

-She was the first woman to chair the Senate Liberal caucus, and the first senator to chair the Northern Ontario Liberal caucus.

-Charette-Poulin ran for the presidency of the party at the party's leadership convention in 2006.
+Charette-Poulin was the first woman to chair the Senate Liberal Caucus and the first senator to chair the Northern Ontario Liberal Caucus.
+From December 2006 to April 2008, she served as President of the Liberal Party of Canada.
+Charette-Poulin ran for the presidency of the Liberal Party of Canada at the party's leadership convention in 2006.
 She defeated former MP Tony Ianno and party activist Bobbi Ethier to win the election.
 She was the second woman and first francophone woman to hold this position.

 Charette-Poulin suffered a mild stroke in April 2008.
-Although she was expected to make a full recovery, she said that she would be stepping down immediately as Liberal Party President, saying that she now tires easily and was unable to put in the 40 or 50 hours of week that the party job demanded.
+Although she was expected to make a full recovery, she said that she would be stepping down immediately as Liberal Party President, saying that she was now unable to put in the many hours a week that the party job demanded.

-In February 2009, Charette-Poulin was kissed by U.S. President Barack Obama during his visit to Canada.
-Charette-Poulin said that she was wondering "whether the honour [she] experienced [Thursday] with President Obama really happened."
-Charette-Poulin was the only Canadian woman that Obama kissed on his first foreign visit.
-When Charette-Poulin met Obama, she told him that she was the "future mother-in-law of Jean-Michel Picher."
-Obama replied that "Jean-Michel is one of my favourite people," then kissed her on both cheeks.

-On January 29, 2014, Liberal Party leader Justin Trudeau announced all Liberal Senators, including Charette-Poulin, were removed from the Liberal caucus, and would continue sitting as independents.
-According to Senate Opposition leader James Cowan, the Senators will still refer to themselves as Liberals even if they are no longer members of the parliamentary Liberal caucus.
+On January 29, 2014, Liberal Party leader Justin Trudeau announced that all Liberal Senators, including Charette-Poulin, were removed from the Liberal caucus, and would continue sitting as independents.
+According to Senate Opposition leader James Cowan, the Senators would still refer to themselves as Liberals even if they were no longer members of the parliamentary Liberal caucus.

-Charette-Poulin resigned from the Senate on April 17, 2015 for health reasons.
-In June 2015, she was named as one of nine senators whose expenses were referred to the Royal Canadian Mounted Police for a criminal investigation.
-In 2016, all nine Senators were exonerated : The Royal Canadian Mounted Police concluded that no further action was required (source needed).
+Charette-Poulin resigned from the Senate on April 17, 2015, for health reasons.